vdellamea/jamulus-server-remote/README.md

 Run the `install-service.sh` script to install and start Jamulus as systemd service, as well as the two services needed for toggling recording and starting a new one.

-The run the `install-remote.sh` script to install the web-based remote.
+Then run the `install-remote.sh` script to install the web-based remote.
 With a browser, go to the server address (IP or domain), and you will find the interface; enter the password you have set in the configuration.

 **Warning:** To be safe, Apache has to be set on https only.